marcusoshea/marcusoshea/README.md

 Skills: TypeScript / .Net / Postgres / SQL / Ionic / Angular / React Native / Javascript

-- 🔭 I’m currently working on an Angular app, which will use capacitor.
+- 🔭 I’m currently working on a polling application for organizations to poll whether to allow new members into the organization.
+Tech used will be (API) Nest.JS, Postgres, (Front-End) Angular
 - 📫 How to reach me: marcusoshea100@Gmail.com

 Ask me about: Technology / Pottery / Wood Working